On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Introduction

-With homogeneous Neumann boundary conditions, the Green's function of the Poisson operator decays with wall-normal distance $y$ and in Fourier space, with the streamwise--spanwise wavenumber magnitude $k=\sqrt{k_x^2+k_z^2}$.
-Approximately, the Green's function decays proportionally to ${\rm e}^{-k y}$~\citep{anantharamu_analysis_2020}; short-wavelength pressure fluctuations are supplied predominantly by near-wall source terms, whereas long-wavelength pressure is supplied by sources farther from the wall.
+With homogeneous Neumann boundary conditions, the Green's function of the Poisson operator decays with wall-normal distance $y$ and, in Fourier space, with the streamwise--spanwise wavenumber magnitude $k=\sqrt{k_x^2+k_z^2}$. \rthree{The ring-averaged representation is used only to expose the radial Green-function attenuation; the underlying wall-pressure and source fields remain anisotropic in $(k_x,k_z)$.} \rtwo{Throughout, we use $(x,y,z)$ for the streamwise, wall-normal, and spanwise coordinates, respectively.
+When tensor notation is convenient, repeated Roman indices refer to components in this same Cartesian frame.} Approximately, the Green's function decays proportionally to ${\rm e}^{-k y}$~\citep{anantharamu_analysis_2020}; short-wavelength pressure fluctuations are supplied predominantly by near-wall source terms, whereas long-wavelength pressure is supplied by sources farther from the wall.
 This provides a bridge between wall-pressure statistics and the wall-normal distribution of the pressure sources.
 This nonlocal mapping motivates a relation between polar spectral content at the wall and the locations and types of Poisson sources across $y$.